guzzle/guzzle/docs/clients.rst

 or deflated response will be decoded by Guzzle.

-When set to ``false``, the body of a response is never decoded, meaning the bytes pass through the adapter unchanged.
+When set to ``false``, the body of a response is never decoded, meaning the bytes pass through the handler unchanged.

 .. code-block:: php